Maria Laskou

 Additional information

-It is very important to feel comfortable with your counsellor and to get an idea about whether they are the right 'fit' for you; for this reason I offer a reduced-fee 50-minute initial online or in-person consultation, as an opportunity for you to ask any questions you may have about me or about how we could approach our work, and to decide whether working together would be beneficial for you.
+I believe that It is very important to feel comfortable with your counsellor and to have a sense about whether they are the right 'fit' for you; for this reason I offer a reduced-fee 50-minute initial online or in-person consultation, as an opportunity for you to ask any questions you may have about me or about how we could approach our work, and to decide whether working together would be beneficial for you.

 When I work

 Daytime and evening appointments available during weekdays.
-I offer both online counselling sessions throughout the week and in-person counselling sessions on Wednesday, Thursday and Friday.
+I offer both online counselling sessions throughout the week (Tue-Fri), and in-person counselling sessions on Thursday and Friday.

 Further information